dharmafly/noodle/README.md

 Dharmafly Docs Documentation
 =============================

-Dharmafly Docs uses github's in-built Jekyll to build a project website.
+Dharmafly Docs uses github's in-built [Jekyll] (https://github.com/mojombo/jekyll) to build a project website.

+It is automatically transformed by Jekyll into a static site whenever this repository is pushed to GitHub.

 Dharmafly Docs has its own project website and styleguide at [http://dharmafly.github.com/dharmafly-docs/] (http://dharmafly.github.com/dharmafly-docs/)